Mission Majnu: Plot

-Amandeep Singh, IPS, is a deep cover RAW field operative in Pakistan on undercover mission.
-Along the way he got married to Nasreen Hussain.
-On May 1974, India conduct its first Nuclear test.
-Pakistan not wanting to fall behind, secretly rush to build their own nuclear weapon.
+In 1971, Amandeep "Aman" Singh IPS is a deep cover RAW field operative, who is in Pakistan on an undercover assignment under the pseudonym Tariq Hussain.
+Along the way, Aman falls in love with Nasreen Hussain, a blind girl and the two get married.
+In May 1974, India conducted its first nuclear test, due to which Pakistan secretly rushed to build its own nuclear weapon with the help of nuclear engineer Abdul Qadeer Khan.

-During 1977 Indian general election campaign, Prime Minister of India is appraised of the situation by RAW Chief, R.N.
-Kao, and direct him to find the location of the nuclear facility.
-Amandeep Singh is activated by Kao.
-Amandeep handler, Sharma, inform him of his new mission, named "Mission Majnu".
-Along the way, he meet Aslam Usmaniya and Raman Singh, two other RAW agents stationed in Pakistan.
-Amandeep manage to gather information that Pakistan indeed is making nuclear weapon.
+During the 1977 Indian general election campaign, Prime Minister Indira Gandhi is appraised of the situation by RAW Chief R. N. Kao, and she directs him to find the location of the nuclear facility.
+Kao assigns the mission to Aman.
+Aman's handler, Sharma, informs him of his new mission named "Mission Majnu".
+Along the way, Aman meets two other RAW agents - Aslam Usmaniya and Raman Singh (under the pseudonym Maulvi Saab), who are stationed in Pakistan.
+Aman manages to gather information that Pakistan is indeed making a nuclear weapon.

-In India, following a general election, a new government is formed and its new leader believe in building relationship through diplomacy and peaceful means, and is against any form of warfare including spying and intelligence gathering.
-Kao resign to keep the operation in Pakistan going, and hidden from the Prime Minister.
-Amandeep operation take a hit, nonetheless he continue the mission.
-In the meantime relationship bode between India and Pakistan.
-Israel is readying an attack on Quetta military facility, wrongly believing it to be nuclear weapon facility.
+Following a general election in India, a new government is formed and its new leader and new Prime Minister Morarji Desai believes in building relationships through Diplomacy and peaceful means, and is against any form of warfare including spying and intelligence gathering.
+Kao resigns to keep the operation in Pakistan going, and hidden from the Prime Minister.
+In the meantime, Israel is readying an attack on the Quetta military facility, wrongly believing it to be a nuclear weapon facility.
+Aman manages to locate the nuclear facility in Kahuta, but is unable to collect physical evidence.

-Amandeep manage to locate the nuclear facility at Kahuta, however he unable to collect physical evidence.
-Sharma inform them that Israel is going to attack Quetta in 48 hours.
-Amandeep goes back to Kahuta and collect hairs of Army personnel working in the nuclear facility, which he surreptitiously send it to India.
-In india, It is tested and found to contain trace amount of radiation, pointing to presence of plutonium in Kahuta, and under Pakistan administration.
-Israel attack on Quetta is averted.

-The matter is disclosed to Prime Minister of India.
-In light of new evidence, India Prime Minister weighed in on Pakistan counterpart and Pakistan inability to be trusted.
-Pakistan ISI hunt down and kill covert RAW agents operating in Pakistan including Amandeep colleague Aslam and Raman.
-Amandeep tries to escape Pakistan via Dubai with his pregnant wife, unbeknownst to her of ISI agent chasing them, Amandeep distract ISI agents long enough to let his wife board an aeroplane and leave unhindered, in the process he is killed.
+Sharma discovers that Israel is going to attack Quetta in 48 hours.
+Aman goes back to Kahuta and collects hair of Army personnel working in the nuclear facility, which he secretively sends to India, where it is tested and found to contain trace of radiation, pointing to the presence of plutonium in Kahuta.
+Israel's attack on Quetta is averted.
+The matter is disclosed to Desai in light of new evidence, where he weighs in on Pakistan counterparts and Pakistan's inability to be trusted.
+ISI hunts down and kills covert RAW agents operating in Pakistan including Aman's colleagues Aslam and Raman.

-Kao meet Nasreen in Dubai Airport, and read a letter from her late husband revealing his true identity.
+Aman tries to escape to Dubai with a pregnant Nasreen, who is unaware that ISI agents are chasing them.
+Aman distracts ISI agents long enough to let Nasreen board an aeroplane and leave unhindered but is killed in the process.
+Nasreen lands in Dubai, where she meets Kao at the airport and reads a letter from Aman revealing his true identity.
+She breaks down after reading the letter and the movie then ends with her crying while remembering her love.